AppliedOmics/Pro-MAP/Instructions.md

 Post normalisation the the selected proteins are removed.

-The results are diplayes as
+The results are diplayed as

 - **Table**
 	- the data table can be downloaded as tab-delimted file (data.txt)
-	- the data table can also be saved as R expressionSet object, which incorporates sample and protein annotation information.
+	- the data table can also be saved as an R expressionSet object, which incorporates sample and protein annotation information.
 		- this would allow subsequence custom analysis to be performed in R.
 - **boxplot**: of expression intensities per sample
 - **CV plot**:  by condition